LotusiaStewardship/lotus-sdk/docs/SWAPSIG_ARCHITECTURE.md

 // Event handler in SwapSigCoordinator this.p2pCoordinator.on('signing-request:received', async request => {
-  // Check if this is a SwapSig settlement request if (request.metadata?.transactionType !== 'swapsig-settlement') return
+  // Check if this is a SwapSig settlement request if (request.metadata?.transactionType !== TransactionType.SWAP) return

   // Check if we're a required signer const myPubKey = this.privateKey.publicKey.toString()